September 6, 2017

 Take a PWA Experience Test Drive – PWAs are real and I encourage you to try some of the early trailblazer sites like wego.com, housing.com, aliexpress.com and Twitter Lite.
 Note: As you try these sites, if you’re an iPhone user, just remember to use a Chrome browser (don’t worry, support for PWAs in Safari is coming).

 Get Your Front-End Development Teams Engaged – The Magento PWA Studio is still in the early phases, but we have recently defined the architecture, frameworks, and tools that The Studio will be based on.
 I recommend your front-end developers and architects read the DevBlog post of Magento Lead Front-End Architect James Zetlen to learn about our plans and engage with us to provide feedback.

 Start Budget Planning for 2018 – As 2017 draws to a close, we encourage commerce leaders to make sure that PWAs are on your 2018 Magento roadmap and start planning for a migration from your current RWD site to PWAs next year.

 PWAs are an exciting journey for Magento, our merchants, and our partners.
-Stay tuned for more information throughout the remainder of 2017.
+Stay tuned for more information throughout the remainder of 2017 on Mobile.